 The engineering department plays a vital role in the parts manufacturing business.
-With full reverse engineering means and design capabilities that include hydraulic and mechanical modifications, the engineering department is able to help solve customer problems.
+With full reverse engineering means and design capabilities that include hydraulic and mechanical modifications, the engineering department is able to aid in solving customer problems.

-Data acquisition is carried out using coordinate measuring machines (CMMs).
+Data acquisition is accomplished through the use of coordinate measuring machines (CMMs).
 Sturm has four FARO CMMs on location, which allow onsite data acquisition.
-These machines have articulated arms that gather three-dimensional data within a six foot sphere, and allow the obtained dimensions to be repeatable to within 0.001".
+These machines have articulated arms that gather three-dimensional data within a six foot sphere, and allow obtained dimensions to be repeatable to within 0.001".